hpc/charliecloud/doc/faq.rst

 container implementation has "solved" MPI, or is free of warts; the issues are numerous, multifacted, and dynamic.

-Key concepts and issues are as follows.
+Key concepts and related issues are listed as follows.

   1. **Workload management**.
 Running applications on HPC clusters requires resource management and job scheduling.
-Put simply, resource management is the act of allocating and restricting compute resources, e.g., CPU and memory, whereas job scheduling is the act of prioritizing and enforcing resource management.
-Both require privileged operations.
+Put simply, resource management is the act of allocating and restricting compute resources, e.g., CPU and memory, whereas job scheduling is the act of prioritizing and enforcing resource management. **Both require privileged operations.**

-     Some privileged container implementations attempt to provide (sell) their own workload management, often referred to as 'container orchestration'.
+     Some privileged container implementations attempt to provide their own workload management, often referred to as 'container orchestration'.

-     Charliecloud is completely unprivileged.
-We rely on existing, reputable and well established HPC workload managers, e.g., SLURM, etc.
+     Charliecloud is **completely unprivileged;** we rely on existing, reputable and well established HPC workload managers, e.g., SLURM, etc.

-     (FIXME: snarky alternative:

-     Charliecloud is completely unprivileged; we do not have the luxury of trying to replace existing, reputable and well established HPC workload managers.)

   2. **Job launch**.
 When a multinode MPI job is launched, each node must launch a number of containerized processes, i.e., ranks.

      Unprivileged container implementations can not launch containerized processes on other nodes in a scalable manner.
-Thus, support for interactions between the MPI application and workload manager is needed to facilitate the job launch.
+Thus, support for interactions between the MPI application and workload manager, i.e., Process Management Interface (PMI),  is needed to facilitate the job launch.

   3. **Shared memory**.
-Unprivileged containerized processes cannot access each other's memory using the newer, faster :code:`process_vm_ready(2)`.

-     Proccesess on the same node can be placed in the same namespace for plain shared memory.
+Unprivileged containerized processes on the same node cannot access each other's memory using the newer, faster :code:`process_vm_ready(2)`.
+They must can be placed in the same, unshared namespace for plain shared memory.
 See :code:`--join` in :code:`ch-run`.

   4. **Network fabric.** Containerized MPI processes must be able to recognize and use a system's high-speed interconnect.
 Common issues that arise are:

        a.
-Libraries required to use the high-speed interconnect are proprietary, or otherwise unavailable to the container.
+Libraries required to use the high-speed interconnect are proprietary, or otherwise unavailable to the container (Thanks Cray).

        b.
 The high-speed interconnect is not supported by the container MPI.